geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 So kind of what I'm hoping is that we do a BF16 submission for the first MLPerf, and then we try to do FP8 for the second one, and then we get it all.
 Is there an ETA for the new chips?
 Yeah, so I was emailing with Inertia this weekend.
-He says he's going to send them like this week or next, but...
+He says he's going to send them like this week or next, but..
 To be fair, we have a lot to figure out on the old chips.

 ##### **Geohot or Chenyu** [[00:01:23](https://www.youtube.com/watch?v=nNXwJ320Dww&t=83)]